 Always plan your day in advance

 No two days are ever the same when you’re on the road, travelling long distances.
 You may be riding on a lonely highway one day while the next day you might find yourself riding through a forest or a rocky terrain.
-To know what lies ahead goes a long way in helping you plan accordingly and be prepared.
+Knowing what lies ahead goes a long way in helping you plan accordingly and be prepared.
 Planning helps you stay stress-free, enjoy your ride, take pictures, eat on the way and make the most of the trip.

 During my solo motorbiking trip in Spiti Valley, I always planned my days in advance and not only did it help me complete the circuit without any difficulties on the road but also let me stop on the way, click pictures, and enjoy my ride more.
 During the days when I had long distances to cover, I would get up early and start early, and when the distances were short, I’d catch a few more hour’s sleep.
 Planning your ride in advance helps, and it helps significantly.